 Seems obvious, right?
-But even the most skilled and experienced recruitment and HR professionals can miss great big flashing red lights in candidates' CVs.
-Although resumes aren't the best indicator of a candidate's skills, they're one of the key elements of hiring and can be a useful tool in helping to identify your top tier candidates.
+But even the most skilled and experienced recruitment and HR professionals can miss great big flashing red lights on candidates' CVs.
+Although resumes aren't the best indicator of a candidate's skills, they're one of the key elements of hiring and can be a useful tool in helping to identify your top-tier candidates.
 Here are some features to look out for:

 Language: It is always painful to see obvious grammatical and spelling errors in a CV.
-It demonstrates that the candidate has a low attention to detail, is not dedicated to the application process and can even be considered lazy.
+It demonstrates that the candidate has low attention to detail, is not dedicated to the application process, and can even be considered lazy.